TEDxWarwickTechnical/tedxwarwicktechnical.github.io/_collections/_recruitment/team.md

     label: Operations
     description: |
       The Operations team is responsible for the flawless execution of TEDxWarwick 2019.
-This includes, and is not limited to, venue, catering, ticketing and volunteer management.
+This includes -- and is not limited to -- organising the venue, catering, ticketing and volunteer management.
 You will be working closely with the other TEDxWarwick teams to ensure that all logistics and operations are in order.
 An Operations team member must be able to communicate effectively with service providers, have a great attention to detail and be able to deal with unexpected problems.
-Due to the nature of the work, we are looking for team members who must be able to dedicate large amounts of time in the weeks leading up to the event.
+Due to the nature of the work, team members must be able to dedicate large amounts of time in the weeks leading up to the event.
 We are looking for team members who: